45+ Indiana Religious Sites

 520 W. 9th St., Jasper, IN

-An outdoor garden of flowers and shrines, the Geode Grotta was built as a place to seek peace and pray.
+An outdoor garden of flowers and shrines, the Geode Grotta was built to seek peace and pray.
 The 1/2 acre grotto consists of unusual rock structures, geodes, flowerbeds, and shrines.

 Greencastle Labyrinth Meditation Path, Greencastle